AngadKumar16/AngadKumar16/README.md

 I am Angad Kumar (@AngadKumar16), a current high schooler who loves coding is html, typescript, and in python.
 If you wish to collaborate or view my private repositories, you can contact me at angadkumar16ak@gmail.com.

 If you wish to collaborate, I am an expert at app building and am currently building apps to put on the app store.
 I also code advanced Math functions using numpy and matplotlib.pypylot.
 I have a little expirence coding AIs and using PyTorch.
+I know many javascript varients like TypeScript and React.

 Best repository
 - https://github.com/AngadKumar16/Dhananjay-Kumar (Website I build for my dad, unfinished)